-The Fund focuses on companies that have certain "Quality" characteristics.
-Quality is assessed by looking at indicators such as a company's profitability, stability, financial strength, governance and structural growth.
+Quality is assessed by looking at indicators such as a company's profitability, stability, financial strength, structural growth and governance.

 The Fund may invest directly in China B-Shares and China H-Shares and may invest less than 10% of its assets (on a net basis) directly or indirectly (for example via participatory notes) in China A-Shares through Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect and shares listed on the STAR Board and the ChiNext.